istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl-analyze/index.md

 For example, if you forgot to enable Istio injection (a very common issue), you would get the following warning:

 {{< text syntax=plain snip_id=analyze_all_namespace_sample_response >}}
-Warn [IST0102] (Namespace default) The namespace is not enabled for Istio injection.
+Warning [IST0102] (Namespace default) The namespace is not enabled for Istio injection.
 Run 'kubectl label namespace default istio-injection=enabled' to enable it, or 'kubectl label namespace default istio-injection=disabled' to explicitly mark it as not needing injection
 {{< /text >}}

 Fix the issue: